Google AI Overview Citation Scraper avatar

 Go to Apify Store

-Track which domains Google's AI Overview cites for your target queries.
-AEO / generative-SEO data for 2026 — one row per (query x cited source) with selector telemetry, captcha-aware retry, and Pydantic-validated output.
+Scrape which domains Google's AI Overview cites for your target queries — one row per (query × cited source) with position, snippet, and selector telemetry — export to JSON or CSV.
+AEO / generative-SEO data for 2026, with captcha-aware retry and Pydantic-validated output.

 Pricing